CDCgov/cfa_azure/README.md

 ### Updated Base Container Image

 The original base Ubuntu image used for Azure Batch nodes was Ubuntu 20.04, which is deprecated effective April 2025.
-There is a new image provided by default from microsoft-dsvm, which runs Ubuntu 22.04 for container workloads.
+There is a new image provided by default from `microsoft-dsvm`, which runs Ubuntu 22.04 for container workloads.
 This new image supports high performance compute (HPC) VMs as well as a limited number of non-HPC VMs.
+Going forward, `cfa_azure` will only support the creation of pools with the new `microsoft-dsvm` image.
 The following non-HPC VMs can be used with the updated image:
 - d2s_v3
 - d4s_v3